 “It’s very quick and easy for businesses to fly to Queenstown.
 And you can pack heaps in with a good 24-hour programme because everything is so close and so convenient here.
 But to make the most of coming to Queenstown and to see everything there is to see, we really recommend a three to four-day programme.
 It's the sweet spot for being able to tick all your boxes.”

 “If you’re after a venue with a view, I love New Zealand High Country, all those glorious vistas for meetings and gala dinners.

 “I also love taking groups to the high-country stations, like Walter Peak Station and Mount Nicholas Station.
 Once you're there, you feel like you're in the middle of nowhere.
 They’re magical places.

-“If you have a smaller group and you’re looking for an intimate place to dine, Akarua Wines and Kitchen by Artisan is really special.
+“If you have a smaller group and you’re looking for an intimate place to dine, Mora Wines and Artisan Kitchen is really special.
 The gardens, and the food, and the vibe that you feel when you're sitting in that venue is stunning.

 “Boardwalk is a new venue, that’s a bit glam.
 You can host a small dinner there or you can hire out the entire restaurant.
 It’s a great flexible space.

 “I like to use Gibbston Valley Wine Cave for a special event.
 Add an opera singer or a jazz band to really make that venue shine.

 Sarah’s event styling advice